Using resources efficiently

 In 2018 we launched our ‘Refill Me' campaign to help tackle the issue of single-use plastics.
 The campaign allows guests at our centres to request a free refill of water, in their own bottles, from brand partners without an obligation to make a purchase.
 Not only does this encourage people to refill reusable bottles, but also provides an opportunity for our brand partners to engage with our guests on sustainability and demonstrate that they are a responsible company.

 Brand partners who sign up display a refill me sticker in their shopfront with animated digital signage and digital logos available for centres to advertise the campaign to guests.
-We continue to support our customers in reducing single use plastic by partnering with Ape2o and installing two of their filtered water dispensers within the public area of our One New Change and New Street Square sites.
-The machines allow the public to refill their own water bottles with chilled and sparkling water.

 Using water wisely